Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/linear_solver_card.rst

 ++++++++++++
 CPR_OPTIONS
  When using the Constrained Pressure Residual Preconditioner (PRECONDITIONER CPR), multiple options can be set.
-SOLVER FGMRES and MAXIT 1000 are highly recommended.
+SOLVER FGMRES and MAXIMUM_NUMBER_OF_ITERATION 1000 are highly recommended.

   CPR_TYPE <string>
    COMBINATIVE is a two-stage preconditioner where Algebraic Multigrid